sveltejs/svelte/documentation/docs/05-misc/02-typescript.md

 <button on:click={handleClick} on:keydown={handleType}>Click</button>
 ```

-However, sometimes an event dispatcher may be coming from another file/package.
+However, sometimes an event dispatcher may be coming from another module.
 For example:

 ```svelte
 <script>